 What is the difference between the co-op track and the upper level only track of Learning Station?Answer

 Beliefs, values, philosophy

 What is Learning Station's statement of faith?Answer

 If you wish to join as a co-op track member, you will be asked to affirm your aggrement with LEFC's statement of faith.
-You can find this online with scripture references at http://www.lefc.net/about-us/who-we-are and click on EFCA Statement of Faith.
+You can find this online at https://www.lefc.net/statement-of-faith/.
+A link at the bottom of the page provides scripture references for each statement of faith.

 What is the educational philosophy of Learning Station?Answer